Saiprasad-1727/DEVOPS-Interview-Q-A/DOCKER/docker q&a.md

 ## senerio 2
-** you team is deploying a microservices architecture using Docker containers. how would you orchestrate and manage these containers effectively
+* you team is deploying a microservices architecture using Docker containers. how would you orchestrate and manage these containers effectively

 ## TASK : orchestrating microservices Architecture
+**Answer**:
 i would use docker swarm or kubernetes for container orchestration.
 Both tools facilitate management and scaling across multiple hosts.